 Once the players were free to return to football, both Meredith and Turnbull signed for Man Utd.
 Turnbull reportedly received a £350 signing on fee, while Meredith got £500 and his outstanding £100 fine paid off, though it’s unclear who paid these sums – he was due a benefit game worth at least £600 from City and the FA had said he was entitled to hold them to that.
 It’s possible a City benefactor paid, rather than the club having to; some might say the position 100 years later was not entirely dissimilar… These incidents and the life of Sandy Turnbull are detailed here.

 Rio Ferdinand (Man Utd): 8 months for “forgetting” (he said) to turn up for a drugs test, 2003.

 Adrian Mutu (Chelsea): 7 months and £20,000 for failing a drugs test for cocaine, 2004.
 Subsequently sacked by Chelsea, who won compensation of over €17m for breach of contract.
-This has not been paid, and is still subject to legal appeals by Mutu.
+This has not been paid, and last time I checked was still subject to legal appeals by Mutu.

-Frank Barson (Watford): 6 months for allegedly kicking an opponent, which was denied by both him and the opposing team, and in spite of a 5,000 signature petition presented to the FA, 1928.
+Frank Barson (Watford): 6 months for allegedly kicking an opponent, 1928.
+The offence was denied by both him and the opposing team, but the ban stood in spite of this and a 5,000 signature petition presented to the FA.
 I have been sent this letter by someone on twitter calling themselves Jimmy Catton (@cattoncollect), which is apparently from the referee of this match to the FA, reporting the incident.
 You can read about the real Jimmy Catton here.

 Vinnie Jones (Wimbledon): 6 months, suspended for 3 years, and £20,000 for releasing a video glamourising violence and dirty tricks, 1992.